Air Fryer Rotisserie Cornish Hen

 Gluten Free Tex-Mex Chicken Thighs

-I’m really loving this Tex-Mex style chicken.
+Your whole family will love this Tex-Mex style chicken.
 Made with just a few pantry staples, it’s so easy to put together!
-Slow cooked on low heat, the chicken came out tender and juicy.
+Slow cooked on low heat, the chicken always comes out tender and juicy.
 The homemade Mexican spice blend gives the dish it’s bold flavor, and you can as much or as little as you like.

 4 Servings